kant2002/piecemealpl/README.md

 - [RandInt](./randint) Generate pseudo random number
 - [RegexMatch](./regex_match) Check if string match with pattern defined as regular expression
 - [TcpSimple](./tcp_simple) The TCP server which wrote Helo World to connected client and close the connection.
+- [CsvWrite](./csv_write) Write simple CSV file with 3 column and proper escaping.
+All data is hardcoded.

 # Abstractions cost
 - [ProxyCallBaseline](./proxycall_baseline) 10 functions with single argument.
 Each of them called.